limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 |_http-title: PinkDrup
 ```

 SSH is at `5555/tcp` while Drupal 7 is running behind `8000/tcp`.
-In any case, let's check out the FTP since I can login anonymously.
+In any case, let's check out the FTP since I can log in anonymously.

 ### Passive FTP